So why exactly do you need a sample copyright page?

 Next you’ll see two versions of the copyright page, one long page with a CIP data block and a short version.
 Feel free to copy and paste these into your book file.
 Just remember to put your own information in.

-Sample of a Long Copyright Page with CIP Data Block
+Sample Copyright Page #1: Long Version with CIP Data Block

 Here’s an example of a copyright page that has the necessary elements, then adds ordering information, web address, CIP Data block (I’ve put this in blue so you can identify what is included; replace this with your own or delete it if you’re not obtaining CIP), edition information, and printing numbers (the string at the bottom) and dates for future editions.